 With a hectic sleepless week behind me, I decided that today was the day for some much needed respite.
 A good meal and a glass of bubbly was just the thing to do the trick.
+And Bistro Soori was the place.

 Stepping into Bistro Soori, I immediately fell in love with the place.
 It was my kinda place.
 The decor boasts of artistic thought – black and cream furnishings set in a dark timbered interior amidst tastefully picked contemporary art.
 But I must rave about their kitchen.
 The kitchen takes on a snazzy open-concept; sleek, sophisticated, but yet it looks like you’re walking into someone’s kitchen.
 Though the area was pretty narrow, it looked neat and spacious with swanky equipment, tools and other cooking whatnots all fitting into their own nifty areas.
 Classy and homely: an epitome of what my dream kitchen will look like in the future!